MaxwellZines/Numerical_Methods/README.md

 # Numerical Methods
 I am building this repository as free, open-source reference material for students taking an undergraduate-level introductory Numerical Analysis course.
-Because it is intended as reference material instead of serious scientific comuting, many of the processes (iterating, input-gathering...) are written to emphasize clarity over computing cost or efficiency.
+Because it is intended as reference material instead of serious scientific computing, many of the processes (iterating, input-gathering...) are written to emphasize clarity over computing cost or efficiency.
 I have tried to include as many comments as possible without "getting in the way" or "breaking the flow" of the actual code.

 The following folders are included in this repository: